krcb197/PeakRDL-python/docs/generated_package.rst

 The callbacks are passed into the register abstraction layer using either:

 * ``NormalCallbackSet`` for standard python function callbacks
-* ``AysncCallbackSet`` for async python function callbacks, these are called from the library using ``await``
+* ``AsyncCallbackSet`` for async python function callbacks, these are called from the library using ``await``

 Using the Register Abstraction Layer